ciechanowiec/java_mantra/README.md

 10. Add _.gitattributes_ file which normalizes line endings<br/>
 11\.
 Initialize git repository in the project directory<br/>
 12\.
 Show finish message on successful project creation<br/>
 13\.
-Propose to open the project directory in the new window with VS Code if installed<br/>
+Propose to open the project directory in the new window with VS Code or IntelliJ IDEA if installed<br/>

 ## Screenshots
 <kbd><img src="!presentation/1.png"></kbd><br/>